microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 <center><img src="images/complex_sin.png" width="500"/></center>

-You may have noticed there were two sine waves, that's because we were simulating a complex sinusoid which has a real and imagininary part.
+You may have noticed there were two sine waves, that's because we were simulating a complex sinusoid which has a real and imaginary part.
 For now let's simplify things and simulate a real sine wave.
 Open each of the three blocks (double click) and change Type from complex to float.
 You'll notice the input/output ports go from blue to orange.
 Now run the flowgraph and you'll see just a single sine wave.
 Close the plot, and try changing the Signal Source's frequency from 1000 to 100, and run the flowgraph to see how it changes.